-You’re responsible for how you use our websites and apps, and for the content you upload, share or send using our platform and services.
+You’re responsible for how you use our websites, partner portal and apps, and for the information and content you upload, share or send using our services.
 There’s a line and we think you’ll know if you’re going to cross it.
 To help understand what we expect of you, we set out in this policy some things we consider unacceptable.

-By using our websites, apps, platform and services you confirm that you accept the terms of this policy and that you agree to comply with it.
+By using our websites, partner portal, apps and services you confirm that you accept the terms of this policy and that you agree to comply with it.

-Don’t forget that we may make changes to our websites, apps, platform and services and so we may make changes to this policy too.
+Don’t forget that we may make changes to our websites, partner portal, apps and services and so we may make changes to this policy too.
 Any changes will appear here and be effective immediately.
 If you use of them after those changes are shown, we’ll interpret that as meaning that you accept them.